brimdata/zed/docs/lake/api.md

 #### Delete Data

 Create a commit that reflects the deletion of some data in the branch.
-The data to delete can be specified via a list of commit IDs or object IDs, or as a filter expression (see [limitations](../commands/zed.md#24-delete)).
+The data to delete can be specified via a list of object IDs or as a filter expression (see [limitations](../commands/zed.md#24-delete)).

 ```